SAGE working group on polio (Established August 2008)

 - strategy and priorities in the related areas of outbreak response, surveillance, containment, risk assessment (esp.
 Vaccine Derived Polio Viruses - VDPVs), research and product development, and vaccine supply.

-- Peter Figueroa (Chair of Working Group), University of the West Indies, Jamaica
+- Peter Figueroa (Chair of Working Group and SAGE member until April 2015), University of the West Indies, Jamaica

 - Hyam Bashour, changed as of February 2013- retired from Damascus University, Syria (SAGE member until April 2011)